 Why Black Plastic Pallets Are Actually Green

-Choosing to make plastic pallets black rather than another color means that when they are initially manufactured they can easily incorporate recycled plastic items like used laundry bottles, soda bottles, and other consumer packaging made of HDPE plastic.
-This helps the environment in two ways.
-Recycled plastics consume less energy during manufacture, and result in the release of less greenhouse gas, than pumping petroleum out of the ground and manufacturing virgin plastics.
+Choosing to make plastic pallets black rather than another color means that when they are initially manufactured they can easily incorporate recycled plastic items like used laundry bottles and other consumer packaging made of HDPE plastic.
+This helps the environment in two ways- Recycled plastics consume less energy during manufacture, and result in the release of less greenhouse gas, than processing feedstocks from natural gas and pumping petroleum out of the ground.
 The use of recycled content also provides a way to sequester used plastic packaging and keep it out of the environment.
-And of course, once these black plastic pallets reach the end of their useful lives, they can then be used to make more pallets, offering true cradle-to-cradle recyclability.
+And of course, once these black plastic pallets from iGPS reach the end of their useful lives, they can then be used to make more pallets, offering true cradle-to-cradle recyclability.

 Food spills can be easily rinsed off of the surface of a plastic pallet, removing potential sources of cross-contamination from the supply chain.